 If you are a U.S. citizen or a lawful permanent resident and are sponsoring a family member to immigrate to the U.S., you will likely need to file the I-864 Affidavit of Support form.
-The purpose is to show that your immigrating relative will not become a public charge, because you will either support him or her, or reimburse any government agency from which your relative claims need-based assistance.
+The purpose is to show that your immigrating relative will not likely become a public charge, because you will either support him or her, or reimburse any government agency from which your relative claims need-based assistance.

-Box "f" is for situations where the immigrant's original sponsor died after the visa petition was approved and the immigrant is asking U.S. Citizenship and Immigration Services (USCIS) to allow the application to go forward for humanitarian reasons (called "reinstatement").
+Box "f" is for situations where the immigrant's original sponsor died after the I-130 petition was approved and the immigrant is asking U.S. Citizenship and Immigration Services (USCIS) to allow the application to go forward for humanitarian reasons (called "reinstatement").
 In this case, the immigrant must find another family member in the U.S. who is willing to serve as a substitute sponsor and meets the basic sponsorship requirements (age 18, domiciled in the U.S., and a U.S. citizen, permanent resident, or national).
-The family members who qualify to do this include the immigrant's spouse, parent, mother- or father-in-law, brother or sister, child (if at least 18 years of age), son or daughter-in-law, sister- or brother-in-law, grandparent, grandchild, and legal guardian.
+Family members who qualify to do this include the immigrant's spouse, parent, mother- or father-in-law, brother or sister, child (if at least 18 years of age), son or daughter-in-law, sister- or brother-in-law, grandparent, grandchild, and legal guardian.

 This section is self-explanatory.
 Remember not to count anyone twice!

 Self-employment is fine.
-Be aware that if a self-employed sponsor has underreported income to the IRS in the past, the earnings shown may not be sufficient to support the immigrant.
-In that case, the sponsor will need to file an amended tax return and pay a penalty before the newly reported income is accepted as meeting the guidelines for sponsorship.
+Be aware, however, that if a self-employed sponsor has under-reported income to the IRS in the past, the earnings shown may not be sufficient to support the immigrant.
+In that case, the sponsor will need to file an amended tax return with the IRS and pay a penalty before the newly reported income is accepted as meeting the guidelines for sponsorship.